0dp/generator-wp-bones/README.md

 ## TODO

-Instead of having the Bones Wordpress starter theme living in a folder in templates it would be nice to 'fetch' (dunno if this is the right term because i'm still a noob at git) it fresh from it's repo here at git.
+*   Instead of having the Bones Wordpress starter theme living in a folder in templates it would be nice to 'fetch' (dunno if this is the right term because i'm still a noob at git) it fresh from it's repo here at git.
 I have already included simple-git into the generator so it just need to be setup right.
+*   Convince my girlfriend to get a second cat

 ## License